Songhay Publications and the Concept of the Index

 ]

-It is clear that what we are looking at is an array of Partial<Document>
+It is clear that what we are looking at is an array of Partial<Document> with this extract property tacked on.
+(The inceptDate property, by the way, maps to the createDate property on Document; there is an issue out there addressing this weirdness).

-.
+Songhay Publications has a method for producing an extract from Document.
 So it is quite clear that a search index is a very simplified form of our new Publications Index.

-Again, in Typescript we can formally and precisely define the SearchIndexEntry
+Again, in Typescript we can formally and precisely define the SearchIndexEntry:

 interface SearchIndexEntry extends Partial<Document> {